Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov

 In figure \ref{interaction_1_2psi}, we present the interaction of the flame with further decreased incident shock Mach number of 1.53.
 The first stage of the interaction until 0.25 ms are similar to the results in figures\ \ref{M1_9interaction} and \ref{interaction_1_7psi}, although with moderate reversion, slower amplitude growth and more smooth flame front than the other cases due to the lower strength of the incident shock.
 As shown in the 5th to 8th frame, the flame tip gradually separated from the main structure 0.3 ms after the interaction because of the burn-out of the unburned gas inside the cell funnels.

 Figure\ \ref{amplitude-sf_exp_comp} compared the evolution of cell amplitudes and flame propagation speeds after the shock fully passed the flame for all the incident Mach numbers considered.
 For simplicity, the middle-down cell was chosen for comparison.
-The first to notice is that the basic structure for the growth of the amplitude and the development of the flame propagation speed are similar for the cases considered.
-Whereas the growth of the amplitude and the flame propagation speed are more pronounced for higher Mach numbers.
+The trends were similar for all three cases considered.
+The growth of the amplitude and the flame propagation speed are more pronounced for higher Mach numbers.
 After the passage of the incident shock, the amplitudes grew nearly linearly.
-Then as the flame evolved, the growth of the amplitude gradually slowed down.
-For the case with weak incident shocks, the decay of growth rates is more obvious.
+Then, as the flame evolved, the growth of the amplitude gradually slowed down.
+For the case with weak incident shocks, the decay of the growth rate is more obvious.